 Hi, can you hear me now?

-Yes, yes, now it's better.
+Yes, yes.
+Now it's better.

 Perfect.
-Thank you so much for taking my question.
+Thank you so much for taking my questions.
 Very quickly, what are the main risks that you see for the year?
-And if you could give us some more color about how should the NIME evolve through the quarters for this year as well as next year.
+And if you could give us some more color about how should the NIM evolve through the quarters for this year as well as next year.
 We expect, I think, inflation to come down a bit more in 2026.
-So we believe some of the pressure on NIME is postponed to 2026 versus what we expected for this year.
+So we believe some of the pressure on NIM is postponed to 2026 versus what we expected for this year.
 So if you can give us some more color on that, that would be very helpful.
 Thank you so much.

 Perfect.
 Thank you so much.